alishacopley/youtube_data_analysis/README.md

 * You will be asked if you'd like to proceed and to type in y/n.
 Type y and proceed.
 * Use *conda activate NEWENV* to activate your new virtual environment.
 (Again, please replace NEWENV with your chosen name)

 * To run this, you will need to install the packages listed in the environment.yml file.
 These packages are under *dependencies*.
-Use *conda install*
+Use *conda install*.
     * For example: *conda install python*
     * Repeat until all packages are installed.